joshmfranklin/notes/_posts/2013-09-13-firing-up-new-jekyll-post.md

 		<p>Next you will commit these changes with <code>git commit -m</code>, the <code>-m</code> allows you to attached a message to the git commit, such as "new blog post" or "update to post css".
 Place your message after the -m within parentheses.
 The entire commit message should be<br><code>git commit -m "commit message"</code></p>
 	</li>
 	<li>
 		<p>After you have committed your git content you will push it to gh-pages.
-To do this simply use <code>git push github gh-pages</code>, your changes should then be added your active blog and be ready for viewing!</p>
+To do this simply use <code>git push github gh-pages</code>, your changes should then be added your active blog and be ready <br>for viewing!</p>
 	</li>
 </ol>